twerkmeister/tokenflood/README.md

 | shorter output     | 3038          | 1000           | 30             | 921                                         |
 | both changes       | 3038          | 2000           | 30             | 602                                         |

+## Professional Services

+If you are looking for professional support to
+* optimize your LLM accuracy, latency, throughput, or costs
+* fine tune open models for your use case,

+feel free to reach out at thomas@werkmeister.me.

 ## Installation

 ```bash